We'd Love To Hear From You

-The MAGMA test system performs five types of tests:
+The 3-station MAGMA and the 1-station NITRO test systems perform five types of tests:

-It follows the test methods in ASTM F1921 and provides test data well beyond the ASTM standard.
-With its many modes of operation the MAGMA test instrument is designed to deliver maximum flexibility and versatility.
+With their many modes of operation the MAGMA and NITRO test instruments are designed to deliver maximum flexibility and versatility.

-A heat seal test determines the strength of the packaging film’s heat seal after stabilizing at ambient temperature.
-In this mode MAGMA operates the same as in the hot tack test mode, until the hot seal has been withdrawn from the jaws.
-But instead of immediately doing a tensile test, MAGMA automatically cools the seal to ambient temperature for a programmable length of time using a selectable amount of air flow.
-Once cooled the seal is pealed apart with the resulting tensile data recorded for creating the strength profile.
+A heat seal test determines the strength of the packaging film’s heat seal after stabilizing.
+In this mode MAGMA and NITRO operate similarly as in the hot tack test mode, but instead of immediately doing a tensile test, the systems automatically cool the seal for a programmable length of time using a selectable amount of air flow.
+Once cooled, the seal is peeled apart while tensile data is recorded for creating the strength profile.

 This mode is heat seal only, where the operator inserts the test specimens into the system as normal.
 The system forms the seal under the programmed conditions of temperature, pressure and dwell, and then stops.
 The seal is not peeled apart as is done in a complete test.
 Rather, the operator removes the sealed film for age-conditioning and for later testing in the post-aged mode.

-When used in this mode, the MAGMA test system acts as a tensile tester to peel apart pre-aged heat seal samples to measure their strength.
+When used in this mode, the MAGMA and NITRO test systems act as tensile testers to peel apart pre-aged heat seal samples to measure their strength.
 Samples that have been sealed and aged the required time are simply inserted into the system for peel testing.